developic/gti/README.md

 </p>

 GTI (Graphical Typing Tool) is a fast, lightweight and terminal based typing speed and practice application.

 > [!IMPORTANT]
-> perfect for developers who want a minimal, distraction-free CLI experience.
+> perfect for developers who want a minimal, distraction-free CLI experience

 ---